myteccpahang/mytecc-web-backend/README.md

-# mytecc-web-backend
+# mytecc-web-backend-api
-This is the backend for MYTECC official website and e-commerce
+This is the backend and api for MYTECC official website and e-commerce